ingef/conquery/docs/Concept JSONs.md

 ---

 ## Base Select
-used to define selects that can be used to create additional CSV columns
+These are used to define selects, that can be used to create additional CSV columns.

 Different types of Select can be used by setting `type` to one of the following values: